wiredacorn/donationLog/README.md

 1. Main project lives in the root ```donationLog``` foler.
 2. Project consists of multiple 'apps' which are in the subfolders.
 For example the ```polls``` which I set up in the tutorial.
+3. Page templates live in each 'app' folder.
+The naming convsomewhat important to django.